Mommie Dearest (film): Box office and marketing

-Contemporary criticism
+The film ultimately grossed $19,032,000 in the United States, with an additional $6,000,000 in international markets, making for a worldwide gross of $25,032,000.

+Critical response

 Roger Ebert opened his one-star review with, "I can't imagine who would want to subject themselves to this movie," calling it "unremittingly depressing, not to any purpose of drama or entertainment, but just to depress.
 It left me feeling creepy."

 About Dunaway's performance, Variety said, "Dunaway does not chew scenery.
 Dunaway starts neatly at each corner of the set in every scene and swallows it whole, costars and all."

 Vincent Canby of The New York Times called it "an extremely strange movie" yet "a peculiarly engaging film, one that can go from the ridiculous to the sublime and back again within a single scene, sometimes within a single speech."

-Gene Siskel of the Chicago Tribune gave the film two and a half stars out of four and wrote, "'Mommie Dearest' isn't a bad film, it's more of an incomplete story," because the script "doesn't care enough to attempt a thoughtful answer to the most obvious question of all—why?
+Gene Siskel of the Chicago Tribune gave the film two and a half stars out of four and wrote, "Mommie Dearest isn't a bad film, it's more of an incomplete story," because the script "doesn't care enough to attempt a thoughtful answer to the most obvious question of all—why?
 Why did Joan Crawford punish her adopted daughter with beatings and isolation?
 Why did Joan Crawford force her adopted son to wear, in effect, a harness to strap him in bed?
 I don't think you can show such extraordinary behavior in a film about a famous person and not offer some answers.
 It's simply not responsible filmmaking, both intellectually and dramatically."

 Kevin Thomas of the Los Angeles Times wrote that Faye Dunaway "is a terrific Joan Crawford," but the film "plays like a limp parody of a bad Crawford movie.
 When Dunaway's Crawford, who's a seething volcano of emotions, finally erupts, the effect is laughable, rather than terrifying or pathetic, so pallid is the picture.
 'Mommie Dearest' is at best campy, and at worst, merely plodding."

 Pauline Kael declared that Faye Dunaway gave "a startling, ferocious performance," adding, "Dunaway brings off these camp horror scenes—howling 'No wire hangers!' and weeping while inflecting 'Tina, bring me the axe' with the beyond-the-crypt chest tones of a basso profundo—but she also invests the part with so much power and suffering that these scenes transcend camp."

 Gary Arnold of The Washington Post wrote, "one doesn't envy screen writers obliged to hack a playable, coherent continuity out of the complicated chronology and simple-minded psychoanalysis that clogs the book.
 It's a booby-trapped source, and there are intermittent signs of both skill and wariness in the filmmakers ...
 But once the ugly stuff begins, all that methodical preparation and desire to be fair becomes meaningless.
 The movie is committed to a prolonged, exhibitionistic wallow and can't escape the trashy consequences."